Chart Color Schemes

 Bangalow ranks below the Australian average when compared to other local markets across a number of language and cultural background related metrics

 Bangalow was found to have below average cultural diversity, with 82.1% of its population being citizens, 78.0% born in Australia, and 92.8% speaking English only at home.
-The main religion in Bangalow is Christianity, comprising 29.3% of the population.
-However, Judaism is overrepresented at 0.8%, compared to 0.6% across Rest of NSW.
+Christianity was the main religion in Bangalow, comprising 29.3% of people.
+Judaism was overrepresented, making up 0.8% compared to 0.6% across Rest of NSW.

 Frequently Asked Questions - Diversity